mattheww/gomill/gomill_docs/glossary.rst

     uses only GTP version 2, which is specified at http://www.lysator.liu.se/~gunnar/gtp/gtp2-spec-draft2/gtp2-spec.html.

-    (As of August 2011, the specification describes itself as a draft, but it has remained stable for several years and is widely implemented.)
+    (As of May 2012, the specification describes itself as a draft, but it has remained stable for several years and is widely implemented.)